codesport/blockchain-basics/README.md

     Gas is a transaction fee that's charged for write operations to the Ethereum blockchain.
 Write operations include deploying contracts, sending funds to another address as well as changing state variables within already deployed contracts.
 It is argued that Gas deters "spamming" the network with frivolous transactions.

     Gas optimization (minimizing gas fees) is important since it saves money.
-Specifically, it reduce the gas fees end users  pay to interact with our contracts as well as our cost to deploy said contracts.
+Specifically, it reduces the gas fees end users  pay to interact with our contracts as well as our cost to deploy said contracts.
 The more complex the computations within a smart contract, the higher the gas fees.

 3. **What is a hash?
 Why do people use hashing to hide information?**